deepjs/deep-marked/README.md

 ```
 {% myDirective(arg1, ...) mySecondDirective(arg, ...) myThirdDirective ...
-	any content that will be parsed by custom marked parser before injection in block (so any markdown or macros will be parsed).
+	any content that will be parsed before injection in block (so any markdown or macros will be parsed).
 %}
 ```